 Strategic Objective (Aim) Core Strategy Objective Policy Target Indicator Source Transport Improve connectivity between Rother and the wider South East region, both along the coast and towards London TR1 (i-iv) Delivery of Link Road Developing the Bexhill to Hastings Link Road.
-Key dates and targets RDC 'To provide a higher level of access to jobs and Achieve a re-balancing of the transport system in favour of sustainable modes as a means of access to employment, health services, recrea- TR2 (i-vi) TR3 (i-ii) Increase the % of new development within 30 minutes public transport time by public transport to GP services, primary and secondary school, employment and a major retail centre. % of new development within 30 minutes public transport time by public transport to GP services, primary and secondary school, employment and a major retail centre.
-ESiF/RDC ages in both urban and rural areas, tion and community facilities Increase % of children travelling to school by walking/cycling Mode of travel to school - % walking/cycling ESiF/RDC - Quality of Life Indicator connectivity with the rest of the region'.
+Key dates and targets RDC 'To provide a higher level of access to jobs and TR2 (i-vi) TR3 (i-ii) Increase the % of new development within 30 minutes public transport time by public transport to GP services, primary and secondary school, employment and a major retail centre. % of new development within 30 minutes public transport time by public transport to GP services, primary and secondary school, employment and a major retail centre.
+ESiF/RDC ages in both urban and rural areas, and improve tion and community racilities Increase % of children travelling to school by walking/cycling Mode of travel to school - % walking/cycling ESiF/RDC - Quality of Life Indicator connectivity with the rest of the region'.
 Targets in LTP3 Delivery Programme and Rye LATS implementation LTP3 targets and Imple- mentation programme ESCC Maximise transport choice and otherwise provide for efficient and safe movement, TR1 (iii - iv) TR3 (ii) Improve road safety re- cord in Rother Road injuries and deaths - Casualties per million population ESiF in both urban and rural areas Increase % of population with reasonable access to town centres by public transport/walk % of population with reasonable access to town centres by public transport/walk ESiF/RDC - Quality of Life Indicator